dirkschumacher/dirichlet-rating/readme.md

 ### Ze Math

-We assume the rating originates from a multinomial distribution with probabilities coming from the posteriori of a dirichlet distribution.
-The posteriori dirichlet is just the prior plus the observed votes.
-It currently relies on pure random sampling.
-There might be a smarter way or pure closed form solution?
+We assume the rating originates from a multinomial distribution with probabilities from a dirichlet distribution.
+Given a user specified-prior for the dirichlet distribution, we derive the posterior distribution by simply adding the prior and the observed counts.
+We then sample from the posterior dirichlet distribution to calculate a set of expected ratings.

-...
-TODO
+The the two intervals are the $\alpha / 2$ and $1 - \alpha / 2$ quantiles of the random sample of generated mean ratings.

 # References